Districts of Algeria

-The provinces of Algeria are divided into 547 districts (daïras / " دائرة ").
-The capital of a district is called a district seat (chef-lieu de daïra).
-Each District is further divided into one or more municipalities (baladiyahs).
+The provinces of Algeria are divided into 547 districts (دَوَائِر).
+The administrative centre of a district is a district seat.
+Each district is further divided into one or more communes of Algeria.

-Algiers, the national capital, is the only city in the country which is divided into districts (and municipalities), and the only one which is a province itself.
+Algiers Province, the national capital, is the only city in the country which is divided into districts (and municipalities), and the only one which is a province itself.
 This means that its neighborhoods and suburbs have the same status as those of smaller cities or villages elsewhere in the country.

 The administration of a district is assigned to a district chief (chef de daïra) who is chosen by the Algerian president.
 The district chief, like the wilaya chief, is an unelected political position.

-Algeria's districts were created as arrondissements when Algeria was a colony of France and they had a status equal to those of mainland France.
+Algeria's districts were created as arrondissements when Algeria was a colony of France, and they had a status equal to those of metropolitan France.
 They were, like France's arrondissements, part of départements, which are further part of a région (which was called a territory, territoire, in French Algeria).
-They were maintained 6 years after the country's independence (until 1968) when they were renamed "daïras" and had their functions slightly changed.
+They were maintained for six years after the country's independence (until 1968), when they were renamed "daïras" and their functions slightly changed.